-Replacement water for this pit will continue to be made available throughout the year from a lease of 65.0 acre-feet of fully consumable water from the City of Loveland ("Loveland").
-A copy of the lease is attached to this letter.
-This leased water is also used to replace depletions at the

-Wagner/Kauffman Pit #3 (M-1999-069, WDID 0403008).
-A total of 1.7576 acre-feet of augmentation water has been dedicated to the Wagner/Kauffman Pit #3 SWSP (WDID 0402529) during this plan period.
-The duration of the lease is from January 1, 2016 through December 31, 2018.
+Replacement water for this pit will be made available throughout the year from a lease of up to 25 acre-feet of fully consumable water from the City of Loveland ("Loveland").
+A copy of the lease, dated November 28, 2018, is attached to this letter.
+This leased water is also used to replace depletions at the Wagner-Kauffman No. 3 Pit (M-1999-069, WDID 0403008).
+A total of 0.198 acre-feet of augmentation water has been dedicated to the Wagner-Kauffman No. 3 SWSP (WDID 0402529) during this plan period.
+The duration of the lease is from January 1, 2019 through December 31, 2021.

-Under the terms of the lease, replacements can be made using a variety of water owned by Loveland including, but not limited to, Windy Gap reusable effluent, water stored in Loveland Storage Reservoir (commonly known as Green Ridge Glade Reservoir) (WDID 0403659) as decreed in case no. 82CW202A, and Colorado Big Thompson Project ("C-BT") water.
+Under the terms of the lease, replacements may be made using a variety of water owned by Loveland including, but not limited to, Windy Gap reusable effluent, water stored in Loveland Storage Reservoir (commonly known as Green Ridge Glade Reservoir) (WDID 0403659) as decreed in case no. 82CW202A, and Colorado Big Thompson Project ("C-BT") water.
 In the event that Loveland plans to use C-BT water as a replacement source, Loveland shall comply with the Interim Rule issued by the Northern Colorado Water Conservancy District ("Northern District") in May 2005, regarding the use of Colorado-Big Thompson ("CBT") Project water in substitute water supply plans.
 Prior to such use of C-BT Project water, Loveland is required to notify this office, the division engineer and the water commissioner of the amount of C-BT Project water dedicated to this plan and provide a copy of the Northern District's approval letter as required by paragraph I(g) of the Northern District's May, 2005 Interim Rule.